 What should I wear?
 I provide aprons for everyone, please don't wear anything you wouldn't want getting dirty, jewellery making can be a bit mucky.
 Please wear sensible shoes, no sandals or flipflops.
 Don't forget your glasses if you need them!

 How much silver do I get to use?
 You can purchase a range of silver to use for your designs, the amount is up to you but I will advise you what's a good amount for your design.
+There is a selection of different chains for pendants and findings for different earring designs.
+You can also choice choose cufflinks, tiepins or keyrings.

 How long does the class last?
 The class normally starts at 11am and finishes at 4pm with a stop for lunch around 1pm.
 Depending on the numbers in the class you could be finished early if there is less than 4 people.